Tr3v1n4t0r/holbertonschool-low_level_programming/0x01-variables_if_else_while/README.md

+# Variables If Else While

+## Description

+This a directory containing tasks given to me by Holberton School

+### File 0-positive_or_negative.c

-file 0 contains C programming that will assign a random number to the variable each time it is executed
+Contains a program that will assign a random number to the variable each time it is executed

+### File 1-last_digit.c

-file 1 contains C programming that will assign a random number to the variable n each time it is executed
+Contains a program that will assign a random number to the variable n each time it is executed

+### File 2-print_alphabet.c

-file 2 contains C programming that prints the alphabet in lowercase, followed by a new line
+Contains a program that prints the alphabet in lowercase, followed by a new line

+### File 3-print_alphabets.c

-file 3 contains C programming that prints the alphabet in lowercase, followed by a new line
+Contains a program that prints the alphabet in lowercase, followed by a new line

+### File 4-print_alphabt.c

-file 4 contains C programming that prints the alphabet in lowercase, and then in uppercase, followed by a new line
+Contains a program that prints the alphabet in lowercase, and then in uppercase, followed by a new line

+### File 5-print_numbers.c

-file 5 contains C programming that prints all single digit numbers of base 10 starting from 0, followed by a new line
+Contains a program that prints all single digit numbers of base 10 starting from 0, followed by a new line

+### File 6-print_numberz.c

-file 6 contains C programming that prints all single digit numbers of base 10 starting from 0, followed by a new line
+Contains a program that prints all single digit numbers of base 10 starting from 0, followed by a new line

+### File 7-print_tebahpla.c

-file 7 contains C programming that prints the lowercase alphabet in reverse, followed by a new line
+Contains a program that prints the lowercase alphabet in reverse, followed by a new line

+### File 8-print_base16.c

-file 8 contains C programming that prints all the numbers of base 16 in lowercase, followed by a new line
+Contains a program that prints all the numbers of base 16 in lowercase, followed by a new line

+### File 9-print_comb.c

-file 9 contains C programming that prints all possible combinations of single-digit numbers
+Contains a program that prints all possible combinations of single-digit numbers

+### File 10-print_comb2.c

-file 10 contains C programming that prints the numbers from 00 to 99
+Contains a program that prints the numbers from 00 to 99

+### File 100-comb3.c

-file 100 contains C programming that prints all possible different combinations of two digits
+Contains a program that prints all possible different combinations of 2 digits

+### File 101-comb4.c

-file 101 contains C programming that prints all possible different combinations of three digits
+Contains a program that prints all possible different combinations of 3 digits

+### File 102-comb5.c

-file 102 contains C programming that prints all possible combinations of two two-digit numbers
+Contains a program that prints all possible combinations of 2 2-digit numbers